Sean Dillon (character): Fictional biography

-He is described in the stories as a short man and fair-haired.
-An aspiring actor at the age of 19, Dillon takes up being an IRA member, seeking revenge after his father is killed in Belfast in the crossfire between the British and the IRA.
-He is a protégé of Liam Devlin.
+Sean Dillon is described in Higgins' works as a short, fair-haired man.
+Born in Northern Ireland in 1952, he initially aspires to be an actor until his father is killed in the crossfire of a Belfast gunfight between the Provisional Irish Republican Army (IRA) and British Army.
+Seeking revenge for his father's death, Dillon joins the IRA, where he becomes a protégé of Liam Devlin.

-Born in 1952, he is a master assassin.
-When he was 19 his father was killed by British forces.
-He started as an IRA assassin but realised that the cause was not everything.
-After that he just was a gun for hire.
-He worked for almost everyone as long as they paid the right price.

 He is taught several things by Devlin, including the 'eerie dog-whistle'.

-An excellent gunman and a good actor, he very soon earns the nickname "The Man of 1000 Faces" from the British, who dread him.
+An excellent gunman and a good actor, he very soon earns the nickname "The Man of 1000 Faces" from the British authorities for his ability to evade detection.
 He is noted for his part in the Downing Street bomb blast, which fails to kill or injure anyone.
-His disapproval of the IRA's indiscriminate bombings of innocent civilians prompts him to abandon the cause and offer himself out as a mercenary for hire, working indiscriminately for the PLO and the Israelis, the Red Brigade, and even the KGB.
-Although the British are desperate to catch him, he has never been to jail.
+His disapproval of the IRA's indiscriminate attacks on innocent civilians prompts him to abandon the cause and offer himself out as a mercenary for hire, working indiscriminately for the Palestine Liberation Organization, Israel, the Red Brigades and even the KGB.
+Although the British government makes several attempts to capture him, all are unsuccessful.
 For more than 20 years the elusive and resourceful Dillon—who shunned the publicity favoured by other terrorists—slipped through the fingers of the authorities on every continent.
 He is finally caught by the Serbs while running medicine for children into Bosnia.

 It is revealed that the shipment contained Stinger missiles without his knowledge, and he is sentenced to death.
-Dillon is plucked out of prison by Brigadier Charles Ferguson of the elite British Security Service antiterrorist unit Group 4, who offers him a clean slate in exchange for his services.
-Soon after joining Group 4, it is revealed that Dillon's capture by the Serbs was actually set up by Brigadier Charles Ferguson.

-Dillon — an expert pilot and scuba diver as well as a master of disguise and languages — subsequently becomes Ferguson's most effective agent, at one point even foiling an assassination attempt upon the prime minister and the president of the United States.
+Dillon is plucked out of prison by Brigadier Charles Ferguson of the elite MI6 antiterrorist unit Group 4, who offers him a clean slate in exchange for his services.
+Soon after joining Group 4, it is revealed that Dillon's capture by the Serbs was actually set up by Ferguson.
+Dillon — an expert pilot and scuba diver as well as a master of disguise and languages — subsequently becomes Ferguson's most effective agent, at one point even foiling an assassination attempt upon the prime minister of the United Kingdom and the president of the United States.
 Dillon soon meets Ferguson's right-hand woman Hannah Bernstein, and is slightly romantically inclined towards her.
-He also befriends the United States president's right-hand man, Blake Johnson, and famous London gangsters Harry Salter and his nephew Billy Salter.
+He also befriends the President's right-hand man, Blake Johnson, and famous London gangsters Harry Salter and his nephew Billy Salter.